 The shape of the music industry has changed significantly over the years, including the use of social media, how do you feel about the industry as a whole and what does it mean to you in getting your records out into the public eye?

-How do you plan on cracking the international market?
+How will you continue appealing to the international market?

 Do you collaborate with others?
 Who is on your wish-list?

-What advice do you give for someone wanting to follow in your footsteps?
+What advice do you give for other artists wanting to follow in your footsteps?

 A message for your fans.
-How do you best interact and respond with your fans?
+How do you best interact and respond with your followers and fans?

 I’m always on Instagram the most, it seems to be the main place I live on social media so you can interact with me there!